eliy613/Trebuchet/README.md

 There are only two standalone files; trebuchetGraphics.py and optimizingTrebuchet.py

-Just copy and paste either one into a python compiler that supports tkinter, numpy, and re, and the program should be good to go
+Just copy and paste either one into a python compiler that supports tkinter, numpy, and re, and the program should be good to go.